ryanzam/ryanzam/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&height=300&color=gradient&text=Hi%20there!&reversal=false)
 - 🌱 I'm Ranjam 👋
-- 🧠 A passionate and experienced Developer with a strong background in NextJS, Node.js, and DotNet Core.
-I have a keen interest in building scalable, robust and efficient applications.
+- 🧠 A passionate and experienced Developer with a strong interest in building scalable, robust and efficient applications.
+With over 5 years of experience in the tech industry, I thrive on solving complex problems and building innovative solutions that make a difference.
 - 📫 How to reach me -> aly.ranzam@gmail.com

 <details open>